 As you enter the main building (the brown one pictured above), you'll reach the ticket counter.
 This is where you'll buy your tickets.
 They have a number of different packages, and the tickets are discounted when you have more in your party.

 Oh!
 Almost forgot, right as you go in the doors, they have Zoltar machine.
 Yep, the one from BIG, with Tom Hanks.
 Best part?
 It works!
-Cool stuff, I was excite already.
+Cool stuff, I was excited already.

 After purchasing your tickets, you'll wait until the next tour begins.
 This is a great time to explore their awesome gift shop, full of Mystery Hill merchandise, mountain memorabilia, candy, snacks, and much more.